amykyta3/gmtu-plugin-example/README.md

     * Change the `entry_points` string to point to your new translator class.
       This is how the `gitmetheurl` command line application discovers plugins.
     * Update everything else to match your package name (and your name!)

+## Install your plugin

+Install using pip:

+    cd path/to/gmtu-plugin-example
+    python3 -m pip install .